The Mongol Empire

 - What does the quote from Rashid al-Din’s book, shown in the top panel, tell us?

-- How does the artwork in the Jami’ al-Tawarikh demonstrate this diversity?
+- How does the artwork in the Jami’ al-Tawarikh demonstrate the diversity of people living in the Ilkhanate?

 - How did the artist of this biography try to demonstrate the connections of the Ilkhanate to other regions in the top panel?

-- How does this biography of Rashid al-Din support, extend, or challenge what you have learned about connections and networks in Mongol society and in this unit?
+Respond to this question: How does this biography of Rashid al-Din support, extend, or challenge what you have learned about connections and networks in Mongol society?

 -